brian14708/wh-briefings/statements-releases/2022-01/2022-01-24-readout-of-the-second-meeting-of-the-white-house-competition-council.md

 modified_time: 2022-01-25 13:50:43-05:00
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2022/01/24/readout-of-the-second-meeting-of-the-white-house-competition-council/
 published_time: 2022-01-24 20:09:31-05:00
-title: Readout of the Second Meeting of the White House Competition Council
+title: "Readout of the Second Meeting of the White\_House Competition\_Council"
 ---

 This afternoon, the President met with the White House Competition